kosmonautdnb/WatcomGL/README.md

 ## Simple OpenGL "Emulator"

-not finished yet, but it already works.
-Just link GLIMPL.CPP and include GL.H.
+not finished yet.
+Just link GLIMPL.CPP and include GL.H to your WatcomC project.

 Current hot topics: barycentric coordinates cause polygon edges to be calculated incorrectly (in seldom cases).